krymtkts/PSGameOfLife/docs/PSGameOfLife/Start-GameOfLife.md

 ### -IntervalMs

-Specifies the interval in milliseconds between each generation update.
+Specifies the interval in milliseconds between each generation update (between 0 and 1000).
 The default is 100 ms. Increase this value to slow down the simulation.

 ```yaml